pedronachtigall/CodAn/README.md

 ================================

 **[Q1]** What OS do I need to use CodAn?
 - We tested CodAn in Ubuntu 16 and 18.
-However, we believe that CodAn should work on any UNIX OS able to have all dependencies necessary to run CodAn.
+Moreover, we tested CodAn in MacOS Mojave and Catalina, but the user need to download the "tops-viterbi_decoding" compiled to macOS to replace the default "tops-viterbi_decoding" as described in the "Installation" section.
+In this sense, we believe that CodAn should work on any UNIX OS able to have all dependencies necessary to run CodAn.

 **[Q2]** How long does codan need to run an analysis with a set of 200,000 sequences?
 - By using 1 thread, the estimated time to analyze 200,000 sequences with CodAn is around 53 minutes.
 If the user has more threads available for use, which can be set with the option ```-c N``` (where N in the number of threads), the processing time will decrease proportionally as the number of threads being used (e.g., if the user has 6 threads available for the analysis [option ```-c 6```], the processing time of 200,000 sequences will be around 16 minutes).
 The running time measurement was performed using a personal computer (6-Core i7 with 16Gb memory).